fxnn/brainfuck/README.md

 Backed by a set of common interfaces, this Brainfuck interpreter is made to independently exchange implementations of all major components, especially

-* Tape
+* Tape, see package `de.fxnn.brainfuck.tape`
-* Instruction Set / Interpreters
+* Instruction Set and Interpreter, see package `de.fxnn.brainfuck.interpreter`
-* Program source
+* Program source, see package `de.fxnn.brainfuck.program`

 ## Ideas